MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Adjustment.md

 Retrieves the page increment of the adjustment.

-Returns: The current page increment of the adjustment

     method gtk_adjustment_get_page_increment ( --> Num )

 [gtk_adjustment_] set_page_increment
 ------------------------------------

 Sets the page increment of the adjustment.
 See `gtk_adjustment_set_lower()` about how to compress multiple emissions of the *changed* signal when setting multiple adjustment properties.

     method gtk_adjustment_set_page_increment ( Num $page_increment )